Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/The Phoenix.md

 - "desc": "The phoenix has advantage on saving throws against magic and other magical\
     \ effects."
   "name": "Magic Resistance"
-- "desc": "The phoenix regenerates dice: 3d12|avg (3d12) hit points at the start\
+- "desc": "The phoenix regenerates dice: 3d12|avg|noform (3d12) hit points at\
-    \ of each round."
+    \ the start of each round."
   "name": "The Fire Is Alive"
 - "desc": "The Phoenix's feathers cycle through every color in the rainbow.
 Evil creatures\
     \ who begin their turn within 60 feet of the Defender of All the Earth and who\